 If the above is a tad too hands-on for you, then lowering the CPU settings in Windows, particularly the maximum processor state can help lower CPU temperatures.

-- Got to ”Hardware and Sound”, ”Power Options”, then ”Edit Plan Settings”.
+- Go to ”Hardware and Sound, ”Power Options,” then ”Edit Plan Settings.”

 - In the ”Power Options” window that appears, scroll down to ”Processor power management” and click on the plus sign to expand the menu.

-From here you can tinker with the percentage by moving it higher based on how your processor temperature responds.
-Find a happy medium between performance and heat generation.
+From here, you can tinker with the percentage by moving it higher based on how your processor temperature responds.
+Find a happy compromise between performance and heat generation.
 Allowing the processor access to its full power is recommended, so try and approach 100% as much as you can.

 If the CPU temperature is high even when the PC is idle, then lower the ‘’Minimum processor state’’ in the same menu.
 However, make sure not to set it lower than 5% to avoid causing fatal errors.

-These fixes are markedly more technical than the ones covered in our article, and the work best left to a seasoned veteran or licensed technician to avoid improper installation or to cause damage to expensive components.
+These fixes are surely more technical than the ones covered in our article, and they work best when left to a seasoned veteran or licensed technician to avoid improper installation or to cause damage to expensive components.